ISO 3166-2:VN

+The current Vietnamese entry is inherited from the entry representing the former Republic of Viet-Nam, while Democratic Republic of Viet-Nam used a different profile (VD/VDR), which has been retired and achieved under ISO 3166-3 as "VDVN".

 Current codes

 Subdivision names are listed as in the ISO 3166-2 standard published by the ISO 3166 Maintenance Agency (ISO 3166/MA).

 Click on the button in the header to sort each column.
 Names are sorted according to the Vietnamese alphabet: a, ă, â, b-d, đ, e, ê, f-o, ô, ơ, p-u, ư, v-z (with alphabetization proceeding on a word-by-word basis, e.g. all names starting with Hà sort before all names with Hải).